Davethedata/PHBS_MLF_2018/README.md

-# Do previous financial information affect
+# What lead to a firm's bankruptcy?
 ## Team Members
 Chenfeng Yu 1701213143
 ## Project Goal